kimerran/trust-ledger-cre/README.md

 1. Parse and canonicalize the decision payload (RFC 8785)
 2. Sign hash with AWS KMS — `HTTPClient` → `ECDSA_SHA_256`
 3. Assess risk with Claude Haiku — `HTTPClient` → Anthropic API
+4. Anchor on-chain via `EVMClient.writeReport` → `AuditAnchor.sol` (IReceiver) on Sepolia
-4. POST result to `/webhooks/cre` callback (backend anchors on-chain via `anchorService.ts`)
+5. POST txHash to `/webhooks/cre` callback (backend updates DB status)

 ### Simulating locally

 The CRE WASM runtime does not support `runtime.getSecret()` during simulation.
-Instead, pass secrets in the HTTP payload under a `secrets` key:
+Instead, pass secrets in the HTTP payload under a `secrets` key.
+Use `--broadcast` to actually submit EVM write transactions to the blockchain:

 ```bash
 # 1. Install workflow dependencies (first time only)